We Care, and this is Why

 Mazzard Farm and the Environment

+STOP PRESS: MAZZARD FARM WINS GOLD IN 2023 SOUTH WEST TOURISM AWARDS!
 We’re fortunate to call this special part of the country home and we’re sure you’ll enjoy it too.
 We want to keep it a special place and help you enjoy the best of it what it has to offer.
 That’s why, from the start, we’ve tried to create a holiday experience for you that has the best possible impact on the local area and community, and the wider environment.
+Most of what we have put in place is pretty much invisible, so in many ways, a Mazzard Farm holiday will not feel that different from one where maybe the environmental impact hasn't been looked at.
+We have done that on purpose, as why should an environmentally positive holiday be any different from a regular holiday?
+You are on holiday and most likely just want to have a great time.
 Here are some of things we’ve done and ways in which you can choose to join in.

 Our heating (incl. hot water) is generated through a Biomass Heating Boiler, Solar PV panels provide a significant percentage of our electricity, the buildings are optimally insulated, we use wood from our own forest for the wood burners, and all materials used for the conversion of the cottages pass high-level environmental standards.
 Recognition for this has come through a highly respectable ‘B’ rating at our cottages Energy Performance Certificates.